johnnolan/johnnolan.dev/src/hcta/articles/ams-tools-architecture.md

 1. Communication
 2. Technical/Domain knowledge

 You need to be able to wear different hats and adapt quickly to your situation.

-### How you communicate

-- Is your audience Product people?
-  - Talk about the user value and financial cost of the decisions
-- Is your audience Technical people?
-  - Talk about the technical vision their decisions need to fit into

-### Presenting Technical Knowledge

-- Is the team well established and knowledgable?
-  - Give them the parameters to work within and stand back so they can do their work.
-- Is the team new or Junior heavy?
-  - Spend more time pairing and planning to help guide the technical decisions and learning resources.
+It is common to explain the same situation in numerious contexts.

+Explaining a plan to a board of directors, product person and developer all entale alterating your language and context.

-To get to the point where you can be effective, you have to understand the business, its people and both their capabilities.
+To get to the point where you can be effective in these conversations, you have to understand the business, its people and both their capabilities.

 ## Using AMS (ArchiMate, Mermaid and Structurizr)

-In this article I want to go over a set of tooling and ways of working I use to:
+I want to go over a set of tooling, techniques and ways of working I use to:

+- Maintain your knowledge of the business in one place
 - Provide the correct diagram to tell your story
-- Maintain your knowledge of the business in one place
 - Prevent outdated diagrams existing in your business
 - Use Diagrams as Code wherever possible
 - Identify where not to use diagrams